Prakasam16/19CS403_JAVA/Module-09/DAY-1/README.md

-# Ex.No:9(B) BYTE ARRAY I/O
+# Ex.No:9(A)  DATA I/O STREAM
 ## AIM:
-To create a java program to write data using ByteArrayOutputStream.
+To create a Java Program to store a String Value in a file "testout.txt" using Data Output Stream.

 ## ALGORITHM :
-1. The user enters a string (data), followed by two integers (start and length) specifying the starting position and number of characters to write.
+1. The program creates testout.txt and initializes FileOutputStream and DataOutputStream.
+It prompts the user to enter a string, writes it to testout.txt using writeUTF(), and then closes the streams.
-2. The string data is converted to a byte array (array).
+2. It reopens testout.txt with FileInputStream and DataInputStream, reads the stored string using readUTF(), displays it, and then closes the streams.
-3. Using ByteArrayOutputStream, it writes length bytes from array, starting at start.
+3. It deletes testout.txt.
-4. The written data is retrieved as a string (streamData) and displayed, showing the original input and the specific segment written to the stream.
+4. After deletion, it tries to read an integer from testout.txt, which causes an error because the file no longer exists.
-5. Any exceptions are caught and handled, displaying stack trace information if an error occurs.
+5. The program catches and displays an IOException message if any file-related error occurs, including the attempt to read after deletion.

 ## PROGRAM:
  ```

-Program to implement a BYTE ARRAY I/O using Java
+Program to implement a DATA I/O STREAM using Java
 Developed by: Prakasam P
 RegisterNumber: 212222040118